 - Emery-Dreifuss: The classic symptom of this form of muscular dystrophy in young children is “toe-walking.”
 This is due to having stiff tendons in your heels.
 People who have this type of muscular dystrophy have difficulty bending their elbows.
 Muscle weakness progresses to your arm, neck, and spine.
 This form tends to advance much slower.
 Some people experience episodes of fainting due to a weakened heart muscle.

 Family medical history is to blame.
 However, it can be present in the mother’s egg.
 It also can happen while the mother is pregnant.

 How is muscular dystrophy diagnosed?

-If you or are having muscle weakness problems, see your doctor.
-Your doctor will ask you about your symptoms, medical history, family medical history, and do a physical exam in his or her office.
-Your doctor might do an enzyme test, which involves taking a sample of your blood (inserting a small needle connected to a syringe into a vein, usually in your arm, to collect blood) and sending it to a lab.
+If you are having muscle weakness problems, see your doctor.
+Your doctor will ask about your symptoms, medical history, family medical history, and do a physical exam in his or her office.
+Your doctor might do an enzyme test.
+This involves taking a sample of your blood and sending it to a lab.
 The lab checks for high levels of the creatine kinase (CK) enzyme, which is present in people who have muscular dystrophy.
 A blood sample also can test your genes for the disease.

 Muscular dystrophy treatment

 There is no cure for muscular dystrophy.
 It is permanent and gets worse over time.
 Your family doctor will work with specialists to diagnose and best treat it.